Blood Isn’t Just Red (May 1, 1999)

 Eventually splattered blood becomes ambient: just another option for the art director.

 My angle here is that in the marketplace of ideas, the repeated image has a decided advantage.
 The significance of repetition in advertising was taught to me over 25 years ago by a man named Lee Jackoway.
-He was a master salesman, veteran broadcaster, and my boss at WRNL-AM.
-And, like many in the advertising business, he enjoyed holding court and telling
+He was a master salesman, veteran broadcaster, and my boss at WRNL-AM [in 1971].
+And, like many in the advertising business, he enjoyed holding court and telling war stories.

 He had found me struggling with the writing of some copy for a radio commercial.
 At the time he asked me a few questions and let it go.
 But later, in front of a group of salesmen and disc jockeys, Jackoway explained to his audience what I was doing was wrong.
 Basically, he said that instead of stretching to write good copy, the real effort should be focused on selling the client more time, so the ad spot would get additional exposure.